What Is Epithelioid Mesothelioma?

 Normal epithelial cells differ in shape and can be found in single or multiple layers, depending on where they are located in the body.
 When the cells mutate, they may also develop in the lining of the lungs, abdomen or heart.

 Epithelioid cells can present in a variety of shapes, including:

 Squamous cells are commonly found in the lining of the lungs, also known as the pleura.

-Epithelioid mesothelioma cells are also recognizable because of how they group together.
-The cells form in small clusters, and may be round or oval with more than one nucleus in each cell.
+Epithelioid mesothelioma cells are also recognizable compared to other mesothelioma cell types because of how they adhere to each other.
+The cells form in small clusters and may be round or oval.
+The cells can also be identified by their visible nuclei.

-Epithelioid mesothelioma presents with a variety of symptoms, but some are location specific based on where the cancerous cells develop.
-In addition to the cancer’s location, the presence and severity of symptoms depend on a patient’s overall health, age, the cell type and the stage at diagnosis.
+Epithelioid mesothelioma presents with a variety of symptoms, depending on where the cancer develops.
+The presence and severity of symptoms also depend on a patient’s overall health, age, the cell type and the stage at diagnosis.

 Common Symptoms of Epithelioid Mesothelioma